pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

     $ Java -server E1
     E1.Reference: 2909 2860 2859 2860 2860

 The results, as measured after the warm-up, are still stable.
-We needn't bother with running the program multiple times (but obviously we must make sure that no one else is using the server while we're testing).
+We needn't bother with running the program multiple times, provided that the computer conditions are consistent between running different tests (clock frequency and memory configuration are the same, the same version of OS is running and no one else is running other tests at the same time).

 Just out of curiosity: how much does the HotSpot increase the speed of execution compared to interpreting of the byte code?
 Java has a special switch to turn HotSpot off: